In 2019 the Victorian government moved to remove all fees from public boat ramps and associated vehicle and trailer parking.

 When backing please remove children, dogs and other passengers out of the tow vehicle.
 Cars do end up in the water.
 When they do they tend to go under fast.
 Getting passengers out of the car quickly becomes life-threatening.

-Victoria’s bays and ocean nearly all face into the Southern Ocean.
+Victoria’s bays and ocean nearly all face into the Southern Ocean and the Bass Strait.
 The weather conditions can and do change quite suddenly.
 You can read our Safe Boating Guide for Victorian Waters for details on boat size and wave heights.

 For this reason, it’s essential you not only check the weather and coastal weather conditions in advance, but you also need to check them while you’re out on the water.